Opossum Removal and Control

-Opossums range in length from 22 – 33 inches (65 – 85 cm); they are about the size of a house cat.
+Opossum removal is a common service we provide.
+We occasionally get calls from clients stating “I see a big rat under my bird feeder!”
+In most cases, the animal is actually an Opossum.
+Possums range in length from 22 – 33 inches (65 – 85 cm); they are about the size of a house cat.
 They have an elongated head that comes to a point at its pink nose.
 Opossums’ fur is grayish to white in color and their ears are black and hairless.
 Their tails are hairless and are scaly in appearance and texture.
 The opossum can use its tail to steady itself on branches, to hang from branches or to carry leaves or grass to its den.
 Both its front and rear feet have an opposable thumb which allows the opossum to grip objects with any foot.
 An adult opossum will have 50 teeth, more than any other mammal species in North America.
 Opossums are also Illinois’ only marsupial mammal.

 Weight: Adult opossums weigh about 4 – 12 pounds (2 – 6 kg), and newborns weigh 0.005 ounces (0.15 g).
 It would take over 30 newborn opossums to equal the weight of a nickel.